dgraph-io/dgraph-docs/content/graphql/subscriptions/index.md

 request header includes `permessage-deflate` (`Sec-WebSocket-Extensions: permessage-deflate`).
 {{% /notice %}}

-### Working
+### Example

-The following example shows the working of Subscription with authentication rules for the schema given above.
+The following example shows the operation of subscriptions with authentication rules for the schema given above.

 First, we generate the JWT as shown in the following image with expiry and `$USER` (the owner of a to-do task).
 You can generate the JWT from [jwt.io](https://jwt.io/).
 The client should send the JWT to the server along with the request, as discussed above.